Student Loan Repayment Changes 2025-26: New Thresholds, Rates & Calculation Guide

 What's Changed in 2025-26

-If you started uni between 2012-2023 in England or Wales, you're probably on Plan 2.
-That's the most common one.
+If you started university between 1 September 2012 and 31 July 2023 in England, or from September 2012 in Wales, you're probably on Plan 2.
+That's still the most common one.

 Which Plan Am I On?